-To make it fit a like a glove in a palm grip, you simply raise you hand up the palm swell slightly so that your hand rides higher on the Mamba.
+To make it fit like a glove in a palm grip, you simply raise your hand up the palm swell slightly so that your hand rides higher on the Mamba.
 When you do that, the ergonomics radically change and it goes from being a finger to a palm grip mouse.
-Helping to further this chameleon like abilities along is that the left and right main buttons are not flat, nor slopped like many mice; rather they are concave in shape.
-When gripped with a finger grip, you fingers (unless they are very long) sit further up these built in ridges and seem to nestle your finger into the hollows.
+Helping to further these chameleon-like abilities along is that the left and right main buttons are not flat, nor slopped like many mice; rather they are concave in shape.
+When gripped with a finger grip, your fingers (unless they are very long) sit further up these built-in ridges and seem to nestle your finger into the hollows.
 When you hold it in a palm grip, the forward lip on the buttons seems to also give a firm and reassuring grip.

 The sides of the Mamba also get this dual ergonomic treatment with the lower half of each side grip having distinctly different angulations than the top half.
 This too makes the overall feel of the mouse completely different – and almost perfect – for either a palm or finger grip.

-Where this is a hybrid design which can be used in wired or wireless modes, the underside of the mouse is s tad cluttered.
-This is especially true of the front quarter where you not only have a power button (which would unusual for a wired only mouse) but also a wireless connection button as well as a cord release button.
+Where this is a hybrid design that can be used in wired or wireless modes, the underside of the mouse is s tad cluttered.
+This is especially true of the front quarter where you not only have a power button (which would be unusual for a wired-only mouse) but also a wireless connection button as well as a cord release button.
 To release the USB cable, you simply hold the locking mechanism open and gently tug the cord out.

-This actually brings us to our only real gripe of this design: going from wired to wireless is slow and hassle prone.
-The reason it is slow and hassle prone is Razer only includes the single USB cable which has to do double duty for both the mouse and the wireless base station / charging station.
-This means that once you have unplugged it from one part you then have to plug it in to the other.
+This actually brings us to our only real gripe of this design: going from wired to wireless is slow and hassle-prone.
+The reason it is slow and hassle prone is Razer only includes a single USB cable which has to do double duty for both the mouse and the wireless base station / charging station.
+This means that once you have unplugged it from one part you then have to plug it into the other.
 It really would have been much simpler if Razer had included two of these cables; then you could simply leave the charging station plugged in and only plug in the Mamba directly when you need to use wired mode.